 Here you can find the general enrollment conditions for studies at the FPCEE.

 For the foreign student admission process, the following considerations and requirements must be taken into account in accordance with the prevailing regulations.
 In the case of foreign students not included in the following subsections, please contact the Student Information and Orientation Service.

 Students must apply to the Universidad Nacional de Educación a Distancia (UNED) to obtain the credential certifying that they meet the requirements to access university studies within the state education system (UNED Credential).
-They do not have to sit the university entrance exams, however, without the credential they will not be able to enroll in our bachelor degrees.
+They do not have to sit the university entrance exams, however, without the credential they will not be able to enroll in our bachelor's degrees.

 The education systems that can be accessed through this pathway are: Germany, Andorra, Austria, European Schools (European Baccalaureate), International Baccalaureate, Belgium, Bulgaria, Croatia, Denmark, Slovakia, Slovenia, Estonia, Finland, France, Greece, Hungary, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, the Netherlands, Poland, Portugal, the United Kingdom, the Czech Republic, Romania, Sweden, Switzerland, China and Cyprus.